 Thank you.

 Thank you.
-The next question comes from Rajeev Gill from Needham and Company.
+The next question comes from Rajeev from Needham and Company.
 Please proceed with your question.

 Thank you, Ganesh, for that.
-And just my follow up, what is your latest pulse on China regarding customer order patterns and channel inventory?
+And just my follow-up, what is your latest pulse on China regarding customer order patterns and channel inventory?
 Thank you.

 Great.
 And have you had any customers try and renegotiate any of the PSP agreements, either supply or price?

 Yep.
-Thanks a lot, Kinesh.
+Thanks a lot, Ganesh.

 Very helpful.
 Thank you for the clarification.